MadPanCake/docusaurus/docs/unlimited-adventures/updating.md

 If you're already using the setup, but would like to install the update, you can easily do it!

 :::warning[Don't skip versions!]
 You must update sequentially!
-For example, you can't jump directly from 2.6 to 2.8.
-If you're on 2.6, first update to 2.7, complete all the steps, then move to 2.8, 2.9, and so on until you reach the latest version.
+For example, you cannot jump directly from 2.8 to 2.9\
+You need to go in order, example: 2.8.5 ➡️ 2.8.6 ➡️ 2.8.7 ➡️ 2.9
 :::

 :::danger[Backup first!]
-Always create a backup of your files before making any changes or updates.
-Better safe than sorry!
+Make sure to back up your files before making any changes or updates—it's always better to be safe than sorry!
 :::